hugmatj/fedora-ultimate-setup-script/README.md

 ./fedora-ultimate-setup-script.sh
 ```

-## Centos 8 Installation and running
+## Centos 8 Installation and running scripts

 Download this repository using git, CD into the directory, and run: